john-seb/john-seb.github.io/content/articles/patrick/index.md

 - "Your ideas are like your children, you don't want them to go into the world in rags"
 - Let them get recognised fot their value
 - to get remembered,
-  - make sure you have a **SYMBOl** associated with your presentation
+  - make sure you have a **SYMBOL** associated with your presentation
   - a **SLOGAN**
   - a **SURPRISE**
   - a **SALIENT IDEA**